A-MilkyCat/2024-Spring-AI-Final-Project/README.md

 pip install -r requirements.txt
 ```

-Download our pretrained model [Here](https://drive.google.com/drive/folders/1uGKw-sEQPMBAY83QOGWZUzfY-P4qJJ3w?fbclid=IwAR2mu166VIUVfrZaYwvIwOucGJhMSoftllX6tS5yXc88umxVJT1Js86COcY)
+1. Download our pretrained model [Here](https://drive.google.com/drive/folders/1uGKw-sEQPMBAY83QOGWZUzfY-P4qJJ3w?fbclid=IwAR2mu166VIUVfrZaYwvIwOucGJhMSoftllX6tS5yXc88umxVJT1Js86COcY)
-put it to ```/logs/``` folder
+   Put it to ```/logs/``` folder

-Put your own students picutre in ```/static/Classes/class0```
+2. Put your own students picutre in ```/static/Classes/class0```
-you can also create a new class folder
+You can also create a new class folder
 ## Usage
 Depend on your need, Run
 ```